Parkinson's Dysbiome Transplant: FMT Study in Mice

 • Age-related changes in microbial makeup.

-This variability underscores the importance of personalized approaches to microbiome intervention rather than one-size-fits-all solutions.
+This variability reinforces the importance of personalised approaches to microbiome intervention rather than one-size-fits-all solutions.

 Causality Versus Association